 • You have multiple machines with different purposes

-• You want stability for work, freedom for personal
+• You want stability for work and freedom for personal

-There’s no universal answer.
-I’ve been happy with both, for different reasons.
+There’s no universal answer here, and I’ve been happy on both for different reasons.

 Arch taught me how Linux works.
-Every component, every config file, every service — I understood because I had to set it up myself.
+Every component, every config file, every service, I understood because I had to set it up myself.
+NixOS taught me to think declaratively, with every change documented, every state reproducible, every experiment reversible.
+Both lessons stuck.

-But the biggest lesson?
-Arch’s “instability” is solvable with good practices.
-The people complaining about Arch breaking all the time are often the people without snapshots, without backups, without a recovery plan.
-With proper infrastructure, Arch is as reliable as anything — and you get the benefits of bleeding-edge packages and familiar Linux tooling.
+The one that changed my workstation choice was simpler: Arch’s instability is solvable with good practice.
+The people who complain that Arch breaks constantly are usually the ones running it without snapshots, without backups, without a recovery plan.
+Give it proper infrastructure and it’s as reliable as anything, with the bonus of bleeding-edge packages and familiar tooling.

-If you’re considering Arch but worried about stability: invest in your recovery infrastructure first.
-Btrfs + snapper takes an afternoon to set up and will save you countless hours.
-Then update fearlessly.
+If you’re eyeing Arch but worried about stability, build the recovery infrastructure first.
+Btrfs and snapper take an afternoon to set up and will save you countless hours.
+Then update without fear.
+And for servers, NixOS all the way: the declarative model is exactly what infrastructure that should be reproducible and drift-free wants.

-Both communities are excellent.
-Both distributions are actively maintained.
-You can’t really go wrong.
-The “best” Linux distro is the one you actually use and maintain — with proper backups.
+Both communities are excellent, both distributions are actively maintained, and you can’t really go wrong.
+The best Linux distro is the one you actually use and maintain, with proper backups.